The 17 best mattress sales to shop this Labor Day | CNN Underscored

 Allswell

-For the holiday weekend, Allswell is offering 15% off all mattresses, including the popular Allswell Supreme with code LABORDAY2021.
+For the holiday weekend, Allswell is offering 15% off all mattresses, including the popular Allswell Supreme, with code LABORDAY2021.
 Get 25% off everything else on the site with the same code.

 Amerisleep

-You can score 30% off any mattress, and two free pillows (a $130 value), at Amerisleep through September 7.
+You can score 30% off any mattress and two free pillows (a $130 value) at Amerisleep through Sept.
+7.

 Avocado